The Complete DIY Guide To Your Home Garden

 The most important step in planning your garden is to determine your local climate zone.
 This may sound like a lot of work, but it’s easy and fun!

-First, Finally, find out what climate zone you live in.
-For example, if you live in zone 6b, it would be best for you to grow deciduous trees and shrubs such as dogwoods, magnolias or serviceberries.
+First, Finally, find out what climate zone you live in (Visit the USDA website to find out what zone you are in).
+For example, if you live in zone 6b, it would be best for you to grow deciduous trees and shrubs such as dogwoods, magnolias, or serviceberries.
 You could also plant evergreen trees such as eastern red cedar (Juniperus virginiana).
+If you live in zone 6a, gorgeous, vibrant sunflowers might be just what your garden needs for those cooling months (September-December).

 Now that you know which type of climate zone you live in, it's time to find out what kind of soil type you have at home.
-If your area has sandy soil or clay soil, this can make a huge difference when it comes to planting different types of plants and flowers.
+If your area has sandy soil or clay soil, this can make a huge difference when it comes to planting different types of shrubs and flowers.
+Determining your soil type will also help you figure out what resources and tools you need to establish your desired garden.

 A good way to determine if you have sandy or clay soil is by taking a handful of dirt from around your yard and squeezing it between your fingers until it forms a ball (or clump).
 If it breaks apart easily, then chances are good that your soil is sandy and won't retain water very well.